GeoMop/GeoMop/doc/user/analysis_calibration.rst

     n_param_change, tol_rel_param_change
-        Stop if max relative change of parameter form last n_param_change is lower than tol_rel_param_change (must be satisfied for all parameters)
+        Stop if max relative change of parameter form last n_param_change is lower than tol_rel_param_change (must be satisfied for all parameters).
+        If parameter is log transformed relative change is measured on log10 its value (this will be changed in future versions).

     n_max_steps
         Maximum number of iterations to perform